Improving technology systems behind Medicare healthcare innovation

 Summary

 The Center for Medicare & Medicaid Innovation (CMMI) relies on a portfolio of technology systems to design, test, and scale healthcare payment and delivery models.
-We partnered with CMMI’s Innovation Development and Operation Services (IDOS) program to bring user-centered design and modern digital delivery practices to those systems — helping teams better understand their users, improve usability, and make more informed decisions.
+We partnered with CMMI’s Innovation Development and Operation Services (IDOS) program to bring user-centered design and modern digital delivery practices to those systems.
+The goal: help teams better understand their users, improve usability, and make more informed decisions.

 The challenge

-CMMI runs dozens of payment and delivery models aimed at improving healthcare outcomes and reducing costs for Medicare, Medicaid, and Children’s Health Insurance Program beneficiaries across the United States.
+CMMI runs dozens of payment and delivery models aimed at improving healthcare outcomes and reducing costs for Medicare, Medicaid, and Children’s Health Insurance Program beneficiaries.
 Each model depends on technology systems to collect data from participants, analyze results, and share findings.
-Because the stakes are high — model participation is often voluntary — the usability of those systems directly affects whether providers engage and whether CMMI can draw meaningful conclusions from the data.
+The stakes are high.
+Model participation is often voluntary, so the usability of those systems directly affects whether providers engage — and whether CMMI can draw meaningful conclusions from the data.

-Over time, however, many of CMMI’s systems had evolved independently.
+Over time, many of CMMI’s systems had evolved independently.
 Different teams built and maintained their own platforms without shared design standards, consistent data practices, or a common approach to understanding user needs.
-The result was a fragmented technology landscape: inconsistent interfaces that confused users, duplicated infrastructure that increased technical complexity, and growing gaps between what teams needed from their systems and what those systems actually delivered.
+The result was a fragmented technology landscape: inconsistent interfaces that confused users, duplicated infrastructure that added technical complexity, and growing gaps between what teams needed and what their systems delivered.

 The deeper problem was structural.
 Teams lacked the methods and practices to surface real user needs or translate research findings into system improvements.
-Without embedded user research, design decisions were driven by assumptions rather than evidence — and CMMI had no systematic way to learn what providers and model participants actually wanted from its technology.
+Without embedded user research, design decisions were driven by assumptions rather than evidence.
+CMMI had no systematic way to learn what providers and model participants actually wanted from its technology.

 The solution

-Rather than starting with specific system fixes, we began with a baseline assessment of CMMI’s IT platforms — evaluating maturity across user-centered design, agile delivery, and DevSecOps practices.
-The assessments gave CMMI a clear picture of where each platform stood, identified the highest-leverage gaps in usability and technical practices, and established a prioritized foundation for improvement.
+Before fixing any one system, we measured all of them.
+A baseline assessment of CMMI’s IT platforms evaluated maturity across user-centered design, agile delivery, and DevSecOps practices.
+The assessments gave CMMI a clear picture of where each platform stood.
+They identified the highest-leverage gaps in usability and technical practices, and established a prioritized foundation for improvement.

 With that diagnostic in hand, we embedded directly into platform teams.
-Working alongside the Salesforce Connect team, we designed and executed a user research plan that included interviews with healthcare providers.
-The research reached past layers of program administration to uncover how systems were actually used in practice — surfacing insights about provider needs that CMMI had never had the structural incentive or method to discover.
+Research reached past five layers of administrators to the providers actually using the systems.
+Working alongside the Salesforce Connect team, we designed and ran a user research plan that included interviews with healthcare providers.
+The work surfaced insights about provider needs that CMMI had never had the structural incentive or method to discover.

 Model participation is largely voluntary, so the usability of our systems is important both for retaining users and establishing CMMI’s reputation as an innovator… The Discovery team pierced through five layers of administration/relays; they revealed insights on what users actually want that CMMI had never considered, and had no structural incentive to find out.